roserbatlleroca/mira/README.md

 ## 💻 directly running evaluation metrics
-If you want to deep in MiRA tool instead of directly using the pip library, you need to install the appropiate environment.
+If you want to deep in MiRA tool instead of directly using the pip library, you need to install the appropriate environment.
 Please, run the following commands:

 **clone github repository:**
 ```